 The Acquisition is significantly larger than Newpark's previous acquisitions and significantly increases the size of Newpark's operations.
 Campbell Wells' net sales for 1995 from the Acquired Business were approximately \$19 million, and Newpark's net sales for 1995 were approximately \$98 million.
 Successful integration of the Acquired Business will depend primarily on Newpark's ability to manage this additional business and eliminate redundancies and excess costs.
-Material failure or substantial delay in accomplishing such integration could have a material adverse effect on Newpark's results of operations and financial condition.
+Material failure or substantial delay in accomplishing such integrations and financial condition.